-The Careers Team provides a personalised and impartial information, advice and guidance service to students during the relatively short Sixth Form stage of their education.
-Our qualified staff deliver a planned programme, which is designed to offer the most appropriate support for students at different stages of their college life.
+The Careers Service provides a personalised and impartial information, advice and guidance service to students during the relatively short Sixth Form stage of their education.
+Our qualified staff deliver a planned programme, which is designed to offer the most appropriate support for students at different stages of their Sixth Form life.
 They are also able to respond to students’ specific enquiries and needs regarding their progression and career planning.

 The Careers service at each site has its own dedicated room/library, which is a large, open access space offering a friendly welcome and facilities for one-to-one advice, small group sessions and online and hard copy research activities.
-Careers staff also work with students in Year 13 groups to provide support for UCAS, Apprenticeship and other employment applications.
+Careers staff also work with students in Year 13 groups to provide support for the UCAS process, Apprenticeship and other employment applications.

 Careers staff are available to assist prospective students with important study programme decisions throughout the application, enrolment and induction processes.
 We recognise the crucial importance of making the right course decisions in advance, but also that it is sometimes important for young people to change their plans as new career ideas develop or if study challenges need to be addressed.

-For Year 12 students, we work closely to raise students’ awareness of the choices open to them post-Sixth Form and to prepare them as fully as possible for these opportunities.
-This involves a combination of group sessions, presentations, careers events and trips to employer and Higher Education venues.
-And, of course, students can always drop in for advice or book a one-to-one careers interview with one of our Careers Advisers.
+For Level 1, 2 and Lower Level 3 students, we work closely to raise students’ awareness of the choices open to them post-Sixth Form and to prepare them as fully as possible for these opportunities.
+This involves a combination of tutorial sessions, presentations, careers events and trips to employer and Higher Education venues.
+Students can also drop in for advice or book a one-to-one careers interview with one of our Careers Advisers.

-For final year students, the Careers Team is involved in direct applications support, including the UCAS process in the autumn term and for apprenticeship/employment applications later in the academic year.
-Assistance is available through a mixture of group work and individual interviews.
+For final year students, the Careers Team is involved in direct applications support, including the UCAS process and for apprenticeship/employment applications.
+Assistance is available through tutorial sessions, a mixture of group work and individual interviews.

-Highly experienced staff work with students on the particular challenges involved in making applications for Oxford and Cambridge universities, Medicine, Dentistry, Veterinary Medicine and other highly competitive Higher Education and employment opportunities.
+Highly experienced staff work with students on the particular challenges involved in making ‘Early Applications’ for Oxford and Cambridge universities, Medicine, Dentistry, Veterinary Medicine and other highly competitive Higher Education, apprenticeship and employment opportunities.

 - UCAS – Comprehensive information on university courses and admissions